Market rent tenants

 If/when you decide to move out of your property, you need to write to us (an email is fine) and give us one month's notice that you intend to end your tenancy.
 You are responsible for the rent up to the date on which you return the keys to us.

-Once we receive your letter or email, we'll arrange for a Lettings Officer to visit the property for a Pre-termination Inspection.
+Once we receive your letter or email, we'll arrange for an allocation co-ordinator to visit the property for a pre-termination inspection.
 At this appointment, we'll be looking to see what repairs or maintenance might need to be done after you move out.
 We can also advise you of anything you may need to do in order to get a full refund of your deposit.

-On the last day of your tenancy, we'll do a Checkout Inspection.
-You must hand over all keys to the Lettings Officer on the day you leave the property - if you're unable to attend the final inspection, you may post the keys to our head office by recorded delivery.
+On the last day of your tenancy, we'll do a checkout inspection.
+You must hand over all keys to the allocation co-ordinator on the day you leave the property - if you're unable to attend the final inspection, you may post the keys to our head office by recorded delivery.

 If we have to clear the property of personal belongings, repair any damage, or change a lock because the keys have not been returned, you will be charged.